Mikulus6/Cultures-map-editor/readme.md

-This program and its source code are distributed under [*GNU General Public License 3.0*](https://www.gnu.org/licenses/gpl-3.0.txt), which can be found in the [license.txt](license.txt) file. *Cultures* itself is the property of [*Funatics Software*](https://www.funatics.de/) with all rights reserved as stated in the game credits, and is not covered by the aforementioned license.
+This program and its source code are distributed under [*GNU General Public License 3.0*](https://www.gnu.org/licenses/gpl-3.0.txt), which can be found in the [license.txt](license.txt) file. *Cultures* itself is the property of [*Funatics Software*](https://www.funatics.de/) with all rights reserved as stated in the game manual, and is not covered by the aforementioned license.